profriki/Konata/README.md

-i know its tsukasa not konata im sorry guys :c this project iits the funcional version of the meme scam inspired by yt Channel Bleeplo ahd his video https://www.youtube.com/watch?v=298-Q7MqRYk&t=236s i decides to make the program functional on c# the program uses System.Net.Mail to get the information the program its optimized to be used whit gmail as the sender the reciver mail can be any mail of any kind
+i know its tsukasa not konata im sorry guys :c this project its the funcional version of the meme scam of tsukasa i got inspired by yt Channel Bleeplo and his video https://www.youtube.com/watch?v=298-Q7MqRYk&t=236s i decided to make the program functional on c# the program uses System.Net.Mail to get the information the program its optimized to be used whit gmail as the sender the reciver mail can be any mail of any kind